Stono/kube-gocd/README.md

 **WARNING**: The PersistentVolumeClaims only live as long as your kubernetes cluster.
 Should you blow away your kubernetes cluster you **will** destroy your gocd config and history too.
 Make sure you have a backup strategy in place.

+You can remove it from kubernetes by running `./kubernetes-remove.sh`

 ## The result
 Each agent is talking to its own, isolated instance of docker :-)